 It is also from Tyssedal you take off towards Skjeggedal which is the starting point of the Trolltunga hikes.
 The history of the beautiful Tyssedal Hotel dates back to when the hydroelectric power adventure began in the early 20th century.
 The hotel was used as accommodation for the management of the hydroelectric power plant.
 Today it is a great boutique hotel and restaurant which is an experience in itself.

 The video below is from a summer-hike to Trolltunga with a few short detours.
-I walked the detours to get some great extra views.
+The detours were done to get some extra great views.

 Odda is a great hub if you want to see some of the most beautiful and wild nature Norway has to offer.
 There is a short distance to the Oddadalen Valley with the famous waterfalls like Låtefossen and Tjørnadalsfossen Waterfalls.